SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

 ---

-To have something closer to the graph presented in the lecture slides can use the following code instead:
+To have something closer to the graph presented in the lecture slides, we can use the following code instead:

 ```r
 boxplot(dietB, main = "Diet B", xlab = "Weight loss (kg)", horizontal = TRUE)